apache/incubator-retired-blur/README.md

     controller1
     controller2

-NOTE: To just get started you do not need to run controllers as the shard servers are fully functional on the their own.
-Both the controllers and the shard servers share the same thrift API.
+NOTE: To just get started you do not need to run controllers if you are going to run a single shard server.
+A single shard server is fully functional on the it's own.
+Controllers and the shard servers share the same thrift API, so later your code won't have to be modified to run against a cluster.

 ### $BLUR_HOME